Welcome to the Parish of St James in St Andrews, Fife.

 Fr Andrew is also the parish priest for the East Neuk parish of Fife, which includes Holy Trinity Catholic Church in Crail and the Church of Christ the King in Pittenweem.

 We have an elected Parish Pastoral Council which represents all the parishioners in the running of both the religious and the social side of parish life.
-For more information go the "Get involved" page.
+For more information go to the page about our parish life.

 How to contact us: